hanegraaff/stock-advisor-software/README.md

                         Number of securties that will be part of the portfolio
 ```

-where ```app_namespace``` has the same maning as it does for the recommnedation service, namly to identify AWS resources based on the CloudFormation exports exposed by the infrastructure and automations scripts. ```portfolio_size``` on on the other hand will determine the size of the portfolio by selecting a subset of the recommendation.
+where ```app_namespace``` has the same meaning as it does for the recommendation service, namely to identify AWS resources based on the CloudFormation exports exposed by the infrastructure and automations scripts. ```portfolio_size``` on on the other hand will determine the size of the portfolio by selecting a subset of the recommendation.

 For example: